soda480/pypbars/README.md

 #### [example2 - ProgressBars with multiprocessing Pool](https://github.com/soda480/pypbars/blob/main/examples/example2.py)

 This example demonstrates how `pypbars` can be used to display progress bars from processes executing in a [multiprocessing Pool](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers).
-The `list2term.multiprocessing` module contains a `pool_with_queue` method that fully abstracts the required multiprocessing constructs, you simply pass it the function to execute, an iterable containing the arguments to pass each process, and an instance of `ProgressBars`.
+The `list2term.multiprocessing` module contains a `pool_map` method that fully abstracts the required multiprocessing constructs, you simply pass it the function to execute, an iterable containing the arguments to pass each process, and an instance of `ProgressBars`.
 The method will execute the functions asynchronously, update the progress bars accordingly and return a multiprocessing.pool.AsyncResult object.
 Each progress bar in the terminal represents a background worker process.

 If you do not wish to use the abstraction, the `list2term.multiprocessing` module contains helper classes that facilitate communication between the worker processes and the main process; the `QueueManager` provide a way to create a `LinesQueue` queue which can be shared between different processes.
 Refer to [example3](https://github.com/soda480/pypbars/blob/main/examples/example3.py) for how the helper methods can be used.